-I should point out that the quality, as well as the speed of implementation, of the integrations they do have, is very impressive.
+I should point out that the quality and speed of implementation of the integrations they do have are awe-inspiring.

 Fortunately, since ThriveCart is supported by Zapier, it means that you have hundreds of possible integrations with all the apps in Zapier’s continuously growing library.

-ThriveCart places a higher focus on deep integration so as to allow users a lot more flexibility and control over the way the apps work with each other.
+ThriveCart places a higher focus on deep integration to allow users a lot more flexibility and control over the way the apps work with each other.

 When it comes to integrating stacks, ThriveCart clearly understands exactly what their customers need, and it’s very likely that the list of apps supported by the platform will continue to grow at a rapid rate based on customer feedback.

 In this section, we take a look at ThriveCart compared to a few of its main competitors, SamCart, ClickFunnels, and Shopify.

 Note: You can read my full ThriveCart vs Samcart Review here.

 SamCart is among the few shopping cart software options that can compare closely to ThriveCart.
 Both platforms have similar designs based on the premise to help marketers and online entrepreneurs better manage and optimize their sales.

 There are features to help glean deeper customer insights, boost conversions, increase the value of each transaction, and much more.

 The main difference between the two shopping cart software options is that ThriveCart is a lot more affordable compared to SamCart.
 ThriveCart only costs a one-time fee of $495, while SamCart has a monthly fee of $199 for access to a similar set of features.